-When an employee is voluntarily transferred to another school site or location in the district, the employee initiates the process.
-The accepting principal or administrator then completes an employee status form and sends all paperwork to the Personnel Department.
-The Superintendent and School Board of Levy County must approve the transfer.
+When an employee is voluntarily transferred to another school site or location in the district, the accepting principal or administrator will request permission from the Personnel Department for the transfer.
+When the transfer is approved Personnel will complete the paperwork.